justaugustus/steering/charter.md

 A Steering Committee member may be removed by a two-thirds vote of no confidence from other Steering Committee members.

-The call for a vote will happen in a public Steering Committee meeting and a GitHub issue in kubernetes/steering by a current member and must be seconded by another.
+The call for a vote of no confidence will happen in a public Steering Committee meeting and a GitHub issue in kubernetes/steering by a current member and must be seconded by another current member.

-There is a one week community feedback period for contributors to use to reach out to Steering Committee members with their thoughts or log them on the open issue including non-binding votes.
-After that period, Steering Committee members have 48 hours to vote on the issue.
+There will be a feedback period of one week for members of the community to reach out to Steering Committee members with their thoughts or log them on the open issue, including non-binding votes.
+After this feedback period, Steering Committee members must vote on the issue within 48 hours.

 ## Voting